dobots/website/_posts/2013-07-12-introduction-to-one-class-support-vector.md

 Support Vector Machine.
 This (quite lengthly) blog post will give an introduction to this technique and will show the two main approaches.

-At [http://rvlasveld.github.io/blog/2013/07/12/introduction-to-one-class-support-vector-machines/](http://rvlasveld.github.io/blog/2013/07/12/introduction-to-one-class-support-vector-machines/) this blog post continues.
+At [this blog](http://rvlasveld.github.io/blog/2013/07/12/introduction-to-one-class-support-vector-machines/) the post continues.